russmckendrick/records/content/albums/who-cares-a-lot-the-greatest-hits-17063952/index.md

 ---
 title: "Faith No More - Who Cares A Lot?
 The Greatest Hits"
-album_artist: "Faith No More"
+artist: "Faith No More"
-album_title: "Who Cares A Lot?
+album_name: "Who Cares A Lot?
 The Greatest Hits"
 date: 2021-03-29
 release_id: "17063952"
 slug: "who-cares-a-lot-the-greatest-hits-17063952"
+hideSummary: true
 cover:
     image: "who-cares-a-lot-the-greatest-hits-17063952.jpg"
+    alt: "Who Cares A Lot?
+The Greatest Hits by Faith No More"
+    caption: "Who Cares A Lot?
+The Greatest Hits by Faith No More"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Hard Rock", "Funk Metal"]
 ---

 ## Tracklisting